 Names of spouse and children

-If you only want to enter then names of the spouse and the children, you can do so by opening the contact and selecting the “Details” or “All Fields” tab at the top of the contact form (Outlook 2003) or from the Ribbon (Outlook 2007 and Outlook 2010);
+If you only want to enter then names of the spouse and the children, you can do so by opening the contact and selecting the “Details” or “All Fields” tab at the top of the contact form (Outlook 2003) or from the Ribbon (Outlook 2007, 2010 and 2013);

 more contact details screens are

 You’ll find a “Spouse/Partner” field directly on the Details tab.

 Select the All Fields tab and set the “Select from:” dropdown list to “Personal fields” to find a “Children” record.

 If you need to enter multiple names, you can separate them by a comma but this will sort them alphabetically when you save the contact (the example below will for instance resort when saved).